mezzo-forte-design/geoxp/README.md

 <img src="https://mezzoforte.design/img/geoxp-spot.png" alt="GeoXp spot" width="550"/>

-User enters the position circle (its active area), spot becomes “inside”, associated audio content is played.
+User enters the position circle (its _inside_ area), spot becomes _active_, associated audio content is played.
-User leaves the position active area, but he’s still inside the deadband, the audio content is still playing.
+User leaves the position _inside_ area, but he’s still inside the deadband, the audio content is still playing.
-User leaves the deadband, spot becomes “outgoing”, the audio content fades out and stops.
+User leaves the deadband, spot becomes _outgoing_, the audio content fades out and stops.

 ### **Patterns**
 A list of spots is called a pattern.
 Patterns define the overall behavior of its spots.